John Ripley (USMC): Marine career

 John Walter Ripley was born on June 29, 1939, in Radford, Virginia and his family lived there until he was five years old.
 They then moved to Portsmouth, Ohio, where they remained for some years before finally settling in Radford, Virginia.
 After graduating from Radford High School, John Ripley enlisted into the Marine Corps in 1957 at 17 years of age.
 A year later, he was appointed to the U.S. Naval Academy by the Secretary of the Navy.
 He graduated in 1962 with a Bachelor of Science degree in electrical engineering, and received his commission as a second lieutenant.
 After completing The Basic School, he joined the Marine detachment on the USS Independence (CV-62).
 After his sea duty, he joined 2nd Battalion, 2nd Marines.
 In May 1965, Ripley was transferred to 2nd Force Reconnaissance Company, and after training, he deployed to Vietnam with his platoon.

 In October 1966, Ripley joined 3rd Battalion, 3rd Marines in South Vietnam.
 He served as company commander of Lima Company, known as Ripley's Raiders, was wounded in action, then returned to active duty and completed his combat tour.

 In October 1969, Capt Ripley was selected to serve as exchange officer with the British Royal Marines and Special Boat Service.

 During his two years of Vietnam service, he participated in 26 major operations.
 In addition to numerous decorations for extensive combat experience at the rifle company and battalion levels, Ripley was awarded the Navy Cross for extraordinary heroism in destroying the Dong Ha bridge during the April 1972 North Vietnamese Easter Offensive (also known as the Nguyen Hue Offensive).
 That action is memorialized at the Naval Academy with a large diorama titled "Ripley at the Bridge."

-While under intense unrelenting enemy fire, Ripley dangled for an estimated three hours under the bridge in order to attach 500 pounds of explosives to the span, ultimately obliterating it.
+As 600 South Vietnamese Marine Corps' 3rd Battalion guarded the south end of the bridge over the Dong Ha River, and assisted from the nearby road by Army Major James E. Smock who fed him boxes of explosives and under intense unrelenting enemy fire, Ripley dangled for an estimated three hours under the bridge in order to attach 500 pounds of the explosives to the span, ultimately obliterating it.
 His action, conducted under enemy fire while going back and forth for materials, definitively thwarted an onslaught by 20,000 enemy troops and dozens of tanks and was the subject of a book, The Bridge at Dong Ha, by Colonel John Grider Miller.
 He attributes his success to the help of God and his mother.
 When his energy was about to give out he began a rhythmic chant, "Jesus, Mary, Get me there".
 His body taxed to its extreme limits, his action is considered one of the greatest examples of concentration under fire in the annals of U.S. military history.